jdg1125/RNA-Codon-Clustering/README.md

 of the remaining nodes, a post-processing routine using dynamic programming selects the most optimal spot.

 I randomized the orientation of the graph, without changing its inherent structure, to allow for the output of multiple optimal cluster sets (f=146).
-I captured the output of several trials in a MySQL database.
+I captured the output of several trials in a database.